What Is the Car Insurance Loyalty Penalty?

 Should I always switch insurance companies to avoid the loyalty penalty?

 Not necessarily.
 The goal is to ensure you're paying a competitive rate — whether you stay or switch.
 Get competing quotes 21–30 days before your renewal.
 If a competitor offers a significantly lower rate, use it as leverage to negotiate with your current insurer first.
-If they won't match it, switching makes financial sense.
-Review the car insurance policy renewal guide for a complete checklist before your next renewal.
+If they won't match it, switching makes financial sense — 92% of switchers report paying less, with median savings of $461/year.
+Learn about the risks of switching too frequently before making your final decision.